MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/wcf-lob-adapter-sdk/understand-wcf-security-on-the-adapter-created-with-the-wcf-lob-adapter-sdk.md

 ---
 description: "Learn more about: Understand WCF security on the adapter created with the WCF LOB Adapter SDK"
-title: "Understand WCF security on the adapter created with the WCF LOB Adapter SDK | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
+title: "Understand WCF security on the adapter created with the WCF LOB Adapter SDK" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: c1ee402b-ffda-42c1-8d85-d7cbe073a307
-caps.latest.revision: 9
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Understand WCF security on the adapter created with the WCF LOB Adapter SDK
 The [!INCLUDE[afproductnameshort](../../includes/afproductnameshort-md.md)] extends the [!INCLUDE[nextref_btsWinCommFoundation](../../includes/nextref-btswincommfoundation-md.md)] channel architecture and relies on the messaging infrastructure and the API that it provides.
 A WCF LOB adapter needs to establish a connection to target systems, and hence it is necessary to configure the adapter with authentication and other security information required to make the target system connections.